Screen Out the Mean (K-2)

 Family Tip Sheets

+Students learn that children sometimes can act like bullies when they are online.
+They explore what cyberbullying means and what they can do when they encounter it.
 Students first read a scenario about mean online behavior.
 They then discuss what cyberbullying is, how it can make people feel, and how to respond.
 Then they use their knowledge to create a simple tip sheet on cyberbullying.
 Students recognize that it is essential to tell a trusted adult if something online makes them feel angry, sad, or scared.

 Students will be able to ...